aboorde/prft-interview-assessment/README.md

 ### Gulp Design
 ```
-├───default									Default Gulp job, which enter developing mode
+├───default									--Default Gulp job, which enter developing mode
-│   ├───clean								Del the builds folder and typescript lib
+│   ├───clean								--Del the builds folder and typescript lib
-│   ├───tsd									Generate the typeDir lib (./app/typeDir)
+│   ├───tsd									--Generate the typeDir lib (./app/typeDir)
-│   ├───build								Build project
+│   ├───build								--Build project
-│   │   ├───compile-typescript				Compile TYPESCRIPT, concatenate, uglify if non-dev env, output to builds/js
+│   │   ├───compile-typescript				--Compile TYPESCRIPT, concatenate, uglify if non-dev env, output to builds/js
-│   │   ├───compile-css						Compile SASS, concatenate, minify if non-dev env, output to builds/css
+│   │   ├───compile-css						--Compile SASS, concatenate, minify if non-dev env, output to builds/css
-│   │   ├───build-bower-js					Concatenate js lib, uglify if non-dev env, output to builds/js
+│   │   ├───build-bower-js					--Concatenate js lib, uglify if non-dev env, output to builds/js
-│   │   └───copy-assets						Copy assets to builds folder
+│   │   └───copy-assets						--Copy assets to builds folder
-│   ├───watch								Watching the changing, re-compile, update the web content, and refresh the brower
+│   ├───watch								--Watching the changing, re-compile, update the web content, and refresh the brower
-│   └───run									Starts the local server on top of ./builds folder, http://localhost:3000
+│   └───run									--Starts the local server on top of ./builds folder, http://localhost:3000
-├───package									Package a deployable war file(builds/interview.war), will do the minify and uglify jobs
+├───package									--Package a deployable war file(builds/interview.war), will do the minify and uglify jobs
 │   ├───clean
 │   ├───tsd
 │   ├───build